nyggus/easycheck/README.rst

 .. code-block:: python

     def get_data(db_details, db_credentials, archived_data_file):
         data = get_data_from_db(db_details, db_credentials)
         if not data:
             with open(archived_data_file) as f:
                 data = f.readlines()
         return data

-Of course, the :code:`open()` context manager will itself throw an error, but when you use the :code:`check_if()` function and explicitely define an exception class, you clearly show the reader that you're checking if this file exists and raise a particular exception if it doesn't.
+Of course, the :code:`open()` context manager will itself throw an error, but when you use the :code:`check_if()` function and explicitly define an exception class, you clearly show the reader that you're checking if this file exists and raise a particular exception if it doesn't.

 Use in testing
 --------------